Moving People and Goods While Doing Good

 On Track to Help Canada Reduce Emissions

 Freight and passenger railways can play a vital role in helping Canada to meet its international environmental commitments.
-Shifting just 10 per cent of freight from trucks to rail, for example, would reduce GHG emissions by close to 4.1 megatonnes of carbon dioxide equivalent.
+Shifting just 10 per cent of freight from trucks to rail, for example, would reduce GHG emissions by around 4 megatonnes of carbon dioxide equivalent.
 Check out RAC’s Rail Freight Greenhouse Gas Calculator to learn more.

 And our railways are continuously working to be even more sustainable.
 RAC and its members signed a memorandum of understanding with Transport Canada and Environment Canada in 1995, aimed at reducing locomotive emissions.
 As a result of that agreement, the Locomotive Emissions Monitoring (LEM) Program was started and through subsequent renewals of the MOU, continues to provide a platform for railways to manage GHGs and criteria air contaminants.
 Read the latest LEM report here.